HelenKing029/MarsRoverSDK/README.md

 missionSol("curiosity")
 ```

-**totalPhotosGreaterThan** - Returns the sol missions that contain more than the set number of photos.
-This function takes 1 parameter and is looking for the Rover name.
+**totalPhotosGreaterThan** - Returns the sol missions that contain more than a set number of photos.
+This function takes 2 parameter and is looking for the Rover name and a number to use as the min number of photos.

 Example:
 ```
-totalPhotosGreaterThan("curiosity")
+totalPhotosGreaterThan("curiosity", 1000)
 ```

 ### Mars Rovers